jlmelville/sneer/docs/gradients.md

 $$q_{ij} = \frac{w_{ij}}{\sum_{kl} w_{kl}} = \frac{w_{ij}}{S}$$

-but now we've introduced, $S$, the sum of all the weights involving all pairs.
+but now we've introduced $S$, the sum of all the weights involving all pairs.

 It's important to realize that any particular weight, $w_{ij}$, appears in both the expression for its equivalent probability, $q_{ij}$ (where it appears in